 I am referring to that embarrassing phenomenon, hiccups.
 Everyone gets them, and the worst part (even worse than its intimidating medical name) is that no one seems to agree on what causes the hiccups.

 Many possible causes are given for hiccups—and ways to get rid of them.
 One old wives’ tale says they occur when someone is complaining about you, and the only way to get rid of them is to guess the crank’s name.
 Another suggestion comes from evolutionists.
 A recent report claimed that hiccups are muscular processes that helped the first fish to breathe, and there’s not much we can do about them.
 Do these explanations answer the question, "why do we hiccup?"

-But does anyone really know?
+Does anyone really know?

 The honest answer is no. We know that some answers, like those above, are wrong.
 But we aren’t sure which one is correct.
 Acceptable possibilities are out there, but the medical jury’s still out.